dboyliao/ConvOptDL.jl/presentation/src/index.md

 - `qp.jl`
 - Solve the QP with `Convex.jl`, which has nice API and comply to `MathOptInterface`
-- Define it's backward gradient with `Zygote.@adjoint` even the solver itself is not differentiable
+- Define backward gradient with `Zygote.@adjoint` even the solver itself is not differentiable
 - Just like `torch.nn.Module.backward`

 <div style="width: 800px; padding-left: 100px;">